salidas-mayor-potencia-arduino-transistor-bjt

 Darlington Pair

-To achieve higher amplification ratios than those of a BJT, we can use a Darlington pair, a device based on BJT transistors, widely used in electronics.
+To obtain higher amplification ratios than those of a single BJT, we can use a Darlington pair, a device based on BJT transistors, widely used in electronics.

-Essentially, a Darlington pair is a set made up of two BJTs in a single integrated circuit.
+Essentially, a Darlington pair is a set formed by two BJTs in a single integrated circuit.

 arduino-transistor-par-darlington

-The overall behavior of a Darlington pair is similar to a BJT in which the hFE values multiply, reaching values of 5000-20000.
+The overall behavior of a Darlington pair is similar to a BJT in which the hFEs are multiplied, reaching values of 5000-20000.

-On the other hand, the base voltage adds up, so the typical values of Vce are around 1.4V.
+On the downside, the base voltage adds up, so typical Vce values are around 1.4V.

 Similarly, there are multiple models of Darlington pairs.
-Their price is higher than that of a BJT, but they are still cheap devices.
-The usual range is from 0.10 to 0.20€.
+Their price is higher than that of a BJT transistor, but they are still cheap devices.
+The usual range is 0.10 to 0.20€.

-Among the many available models, some common ones are TIP140, BC317, and the ULN2003 integrated circuit, which has 7 Darlington pairs in a single package.
+Among the many available models, some common ones are the TIP140, BC317, and the ULN2003 integrated circuit, which has 7 Darlington pairs in a single IC.

 BJT Transistors in PWM

-BJT transistors are suitable for PWM outputs, so they can be controlled with the PWM analog outputs of Arduino.
+BJT transistors are suitable for PWM outputs, so they can be controlled with Arduino’s analog (PWM) outputs.

 The result will be a pulsed wave between Vcc and GND, with the same frequency as the PWM.

-We only need to check that the switching frequency of the chosen transistor is higher than the frequency of the PWM we are applying.
+We only need to verify that the switching frequency of the chosen transistor is higher than the frequency of the PWM we apply.

-The code to be used is exactly the same as the one we saw when looking at the digital outputs and PWM analog outputs in Arduino, so we refer you to the examples in these entries.
+The code to use is exactly the same as we saw when covering digital outputs and PWM analog outputs in Arduino, so we refer you to the examples in those posts.

-The transistor stage only allows us to adapt the output voltage and current to higher values than we could provide directly with the outputs of Arduino.
+The transistor stage only allows us to adapt the output voltage and current to values higher than we could provide directly with Arduino’s outputs.